-To avoid conflict of interest situations, the faculty member must resign from the School-Based Faculty Development and Status Committee prior to application or delay the submission of application until after his or her term of service is complete.
+To avoid conflict of interest situations, the faculty member must resign from the School-based Faculty Development and Status Committee prior to application or delay the submission of application until after their term of service is complete.

 Replacement of School-based Committee members shall follow the same procedures as the replacement of senators.

-Article III.
-Standing Committees For Senate
+Article V. Senate Standing Committees

 Section 1:

 The standing committees, which are described below, are made up of members of the Senate.
-The Faculty Senate shall have five (5) standing committees whose charge, membership and functions are described in Article IV.
-Only the Senate will have the power to create ad-hoc committees by appointment for specific tasks as deemed appropriate and necessary after approval by a vote of the full senate.
-The five (5) standing committees include:
+The standing committees shall convene on a monthly basis during the Fall and Spring semesters and at other times as may be deemed appropriate or necessary.
+The Faculty Senate shall have four (4) standing committees whose charge, membership and functions are described in Article V Section 2.
+The four (4) standing committees include:

-Academic Policies & Standards
+Undergraduate Academic Affairs Committee (UAAC)

-Chair (Representative to Trustees Academic Affairs), Chair-Elect, + 3 members
+Chair (Representative to Trustees Academic Affairs and Student Affairs) and at least 4 additional Senators

-Faculty Personnel Committee

-Senate Vice President (Representative to Trustees Business Affairs)+ 5 members
+Non-voting ex-officio members: Deans, Provost/VPAA (or designee), Associate VP for academic affairs, College Registrar, Director of Academic Advising, Vice President of Student Affairs, Dean of Students, Chief Technology Officer

-Student Affairs and Educational Technology Committee
+Graduate Academic Affairs Committee (GAAC)

-Chair (Representative to Trustees Student Affairs), Chair-Elect, + 3 members
+Chair (Representative to Trustees Academic Affairs and Student Affairs) and at least 4 additional Senators

+Non-voting ex-officio members: Deans, Provost/VPAA (or designee), Associate VP for graduate education, College Registrar, Director of Academic Advising, Vice President of Student Affairs, Dean of Students, Chief Technology Officer

-College Curriculum Committee
+General Education/Core Curriculum Committee (GE/CCC)

-Chair (Representative to Trustees Buildings & Grounds), Chair-Elect, +3 members
+Chair (Representative to Trustees Academic Affairs) and at least 4 additional Senators

+Non-voting ex-officio members: Deans, Provost/VPAA (or designee), College Registrar, Director of Academic Advising

-Faculty Development
+Faculty Development and Personnel Committee (FDPC)

-Chair (Representative to Trustees Institutional Advancement), Chair-Elect, + 3 members
+Chair (Representative to Trustees’ Committee on Institutional Advancement) and at least 4 additional Senators.

+Non-voting ex-officio members: Provost/VPAA, CETLS Director